giacomoborin/Beamer-Theme/README.md

 2. add into an `images` folder the images you'll also find here,
 3. call as usual the `\usetheme{beunitn}` command in your beamer document; this will require setting the right options, i.e. `\usetheme[math]{beunitn}` or `\usetheme[physics]{beunitn}`.

 You should be able to fully customize the theme according to your personal preferences.
-See `NOTES` for a dummy test of its functionality.
+Read below to learn about the dummy test(s) of its functionality.

 ## HOW TO CONTRIBUTE:
 It is possible to contribute to the development by testing the package and informing us of possible errors or limitations.

-Check `HOW TO USE` for more info.
+Check `tests/HOW_TO_USE` for some dummy tests of the package, you will find an interesting variety of them.

 ## NOTES:
 This theme is currently incomplete, but it's already possible to use it; be warned you'll may encounter some unresolved issues.
 It is also possible to just test it (see: `tests` folder).